 - The effectiveness of your quality controls (ISO 9001)

-- How well you protect the privacy of personal data (GDPR, CCPA, HIPAA,)
+- How well do you protect the privacy of personal data (GDPR, CCPA, HIPAA)

 How Can I Prepare for a Compliance Audit?

-Getting audited is, in some ways, the easy part.
-Preparing for it is harder, requiring much organization and planning.
-One financial professional recommends taking a three-step approach to compliance audit preparation: design, organize, plan.
+Getting audited is the easy part.
+Preparing for it is more demanding, requiring much organization and planning.
+One financial professional recommends taking a three-step approach to compliance audit preparation: design, organize, and plan.

-- Design, in which you map the requirements with which you need to comply and who’s responsible for each; access points to your facilities and systems; systems architectures and telecommunications designs; and all systems components.
+- Design, in which you map the requirements you must comply with and who’s responsible for each; access points to your facilities and systems; systems architectures and telecommunications designs; and all systems components.

-- Organize, during which you gather evidence from past audits and delegate current evidence collection to those responsible for specific requirements, and schedule periodic review of your systems so that, when your systems architecture changes, you can update your architecture documents.
+- Organize, during which you gather evidence from past audits and delegate current evidence collection to those responsible for specific requirements.
+Schedule a periodic review of your systems so that you can update your architecture documents when your systems architecture changes.

-- Plan, during which you organize your evidence; document compliance gaps and your efforts to remediate them; and automate these tasks as well as your communications as much as possible.
+- Plan, during which you organize your evidence; document compliance gaps and your efforts to remediate them; and automate these tasks and your communications as much as possible.

 To guide your preparation efforts, answer these five questions:

 - What is the scope of the audit?
 Narrowing your scope is one of the most important things you can do to increase the audit’s efficiency.
 Segment your systems.
-Understand which ones are critical for compliance, and which are outside the scope.
-Perhaps diagram your critical business processes so you understand how everything interacts.
+Understand which are critical for compliance and which are outside the scope.
+Perhaps diagram your essential business processes so you understand how everything interacts.

 - Have the findings in previous audits been corrected?
 Why or why not?